188.8.131.52 Ten per cent recovery fee on debts from false or non-declaration of income from personal exertion

 The term recklessly implies a careless action where a person could be expected to foresee that the action would have adverse consequences.
 In most cases it will be appropriate to give recipients a warning the first time they mistakenly provide false or misleading information about their income from work.
-However, in most cases, a person who has previously had an over payment for providing incorrect information about earnings, would know the consequences of providing incorrect information and may be taken to be recklessly giving false or misleading information.
+However, in most cases, a person who has previously had an over payment for providing incorrect information about earnings and/or employment income paid to them, would know the consequences of providing incorrect information and may be taken to be recklessly giving false or misleading information.

 It is important to remember that there will be some instances where a person may appear to have knowingly or recklessly provided false or misleading information about their income from personal exertion, but because of personal factors, they cannot be held accountable for this.

 Example: A person with an intellectual or leaning disability may previously been warned about the requirements for correctly reporting income, but may continue to report their income incorrectly.
 In normal circumstances this could be considered knowing or reckless behaviour.
 However, consideration should be given to whether this person fully understood their reporting requirements.
 If the person did not, then the recovery fee could not be imposed.